YazJawad2/SDL2-Bike-Game/README.md

 MIT License - See LICENSE for details.

 Note: Place all game assets in the res/ folder relative to the executable!

-### How to Use:
-1. Copy this entire text
-2. Create a new file named `README.md` in your project's root folder
-3. Paste the content
-4. Make these replacements:
-   - `YOUR_USERNAME` → Your GitHub username
-   - `SDL2-Platformer` → Your repository name
-   - Add actual screenshot (save as `res/images/screenshot.png`)

-This README includes:
-- Clean Markdown formatting
-- Multi-platform support
-- Dependency installation commands
-- CMake build instructions
-- Project structure overview
-- License information

-The file is optimized for GitHub's Markdown renderer and follows best practices for open-source projects.